-Data engineers design, manage, and optimize the flow of data within an organization.
+Data engineers design, manage and optimize the flow of data within an organization.
 And in an age of big data and AI, that’s one of the most important and in-demand jobs.
-A 2016 report found a total of 6,500 data engineers in the global workforce, but over 6,600 open job listings for the position in the city of San Francisco alone.
-The need has only grown since then, with data engineers being among the most critical roles across a wide range of industries.
+According to DICE’s 2020 Tech Job Report, data engineer was the fastest-growing job in 2019, growing by 50 percent.
+This report also stated that filling data engineering positions takes approximately 46 days.
+The need has only grown since then, with data engineers among various industries’ most critical roles.

 While there is frequent collaboration between data scientists and data engineers, they’re different positions that prioritize different skill sets.
 Data scientists focus on advanced statistics and mathematical analysis of the data that’s generated and stored, all in the interest of identifying trends and solving business needs or industry questions.
-But they can’t do their job without a team of data engineers who have advanced programming skills (Java, Scala, Python) and an understanding of distributed systems and data pipelines.
-Some companies and universities still merge the roles of data scientist and data engineer, but this is trending down and the need for the separation of these roles is increasingly important, according to Forrester, an industry research firm.
+But they can’t do their job without a team of data engineers with advanced programming skills (Java, Scala, Python) and an understanding of distributed systems and data pipelines.
+Some companies and universities still merge the roles of data scientist and data engineer, but this is trending down and the need to separate these roles is increasingly important.

 Check out our step-by-step guide below, and start engineering your future.

 |Arizona State University||Data Science (BS)||Visit Site|

 |Arizona State University||Technical Communication - Data Visualization (BS)||Visit Site|

 |University of California Los Angeles (UCLA)||Online MSE - Data Science Engineering||Visit Site|